AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/CustomTrait/customtrait.md

     }
 }
 ```
-Last remaining step is to import and implement `PayableMint` for our `Contract`:
+Last remaining step is to import and implement `PayableMint` for our contract:
 ```rust
 use payable_mint::{
     traits::payable_mint::*,